mardix/assembly/docs/docs/config.md

 ## Overview

-`lib/config.py` contains class-based configurations.
+`includes/config.py` contains class-based configurations.
-This file must exist inside of the `lib` folder and will imported implicitely.
+This file must exist inside of the `includes/` folder and will imported implicitely.

 It is recommended to have a base class, `BaseConfig`, and your environment classes `Development`, `Production` which are subclasses of the `BaseConfig`, this way they can share some common config.